ledatp/DH150-PETERSON/Spring 2020 Assignments/Assignment 1.md

 ### 4: Consistency and Standards
 something something something something something something something something something something something something something
 ### 5: Error Prevention
+As previously stated, Busuu allow its user complete autonomy when it comes to their learning.
+This means that users do not have to take a placement test, have access to up to 125 different lessons, and can move freely from the beginner, intermediate, and advance settings.
+I believe too much freedom and control can be a negative in which users are overwhelmed by the options they have.
+Therefore, this is considerably poor representation of error prevention.